Portland Car Accident Attorney

 Your Successful Recovery Is Our Top Priority

 Injuries from rear-end collisions, T-bones, rollovers and even seemingly minor fender benders can cause severe injuries.
 Fractures, head injuries, neck injuries, back injuries and soft tissue damage can become severe over time, or if not properly treated.
-It is important to consult with an independent specialist of your choice to fully evaluate the extent of injuries sustained in a car accident.
-If you have been involved in a car accident, see a doctor.
+If you have been involved in a car accident, first tend to your health and see a doctor.
+It is important to consult with an independent specialist of your choice to fully evaluate the extent of injuries sustained in an accident.

-We collaborate with accident reconstructionists, medical experts and economic experts to establish the full value of your case.
-When you have been struck by a driver who was driving recklessly or was distracted by speaking on a cellphone, texting or driving drunk, you need a car accident lawyer with experience both in and out of the courtroom.
+At Johnston Law Firm, our car accident attorneys collaborate with car accident reconstructionists, medical experts and economic experts to establish the full value of your case.
+When you have been struck by a driver who was driving recklessly or was distracted by speaking on a cellphone, texting or driving drunk, you need a lawyer with experience both in and out of the courtroom.

 - Loss of expected future earnings/wages